 - feeling upset if some family or friends avoid contact

-- being unable to contemplate a different future or that you’ll ever find happiness again
+- being unable to contemplate a different future or to believe that you’ll ever find happiness again

 - feeling you are ‘going mad’